 Let’s take this a step further and look at a typical SERP for ‘electric bikes’:

-There’s a lot of real estate there, and it’s not taken by just one type of listing.
+There’s a lot of real estates there, and it’s not taken by just one type of listing.
 We have:

 If you’re familiar with SEO, you’ll know that it can take months to rank highly for your target keywords, ultimately meaning that it might take a few months for you to gauge whether that keyword is going to drive traffic and revenue for your business.